Skip to navigation Skip to content

 Investigate the customer’s circumstances + Read more ...

-Check Document Tools to see if the customer has provided evidence of the flight time.
+CIS staff need reasonable evidence to determine the circumstances.
+Check Document Tools to see if the customer has provided evidence of actual departure or arrival time.

 If the customer has not provided evidence, look up the customer in the Department of Home Affairs Movement Reconstruction (MR) database.
-Use ‘full screen mode’ on the Movements Details screen in the database to see the time of departure for the flight.
+Press [F5] on the Movements Details screen to enter full screen mode and see the time the customer passed through customs.

 3